 1. Exposes malpractices

 Whistleblowers play an important role in business and government.
 When an organization or even a federal agency steps over an ethical or legal line, whistleblowers are the ones who make such acts public so that violators can be held to account.
-There is also scrutiny as a result of investigations, lawsuits or media attention, all of which influence the conduct of all organizations.
+There is also scrutiny as a result of investigations, lawsuits, or media attention, all of which influence the conduct of organizations.

 Government offices and companies that take part in misconduct and who previously got away with it are forced to institute reforms once their misconduct becomes public knowledge.